The National Security Group, Inc. Releases Earnings

 Management Commentary on Financial Position

-The Company, primarily through its insurance subsidiaries, had $4,063,000 in cash and cash equivalents at June 30, 2016, compared to $6,763,000 at December 31, 2015.
-The decrease in cash was primarily due to an increase in investment in investments in fixed income securities.
+The Company, primarily through its insurance subsidiaries, had $4,163,000 in cash and cash equivalents at March 31, 2016, compared to $6,763,000 at December 31, 2015.
+The decrease in cash was primarily due to an increase in investment in fixed income securities.

 The National Security Group, Inc. (NASDAQ Symbol: NSEC), through its property and casualty and life insurance subsidiaries, offers property, casualty, life, accident and health insurance in ten states.
 The Company writes primarily personal lines property coverage including dwelling fire and windstorm, homeowners and mobile homeowners lines of insurance.
 The Company also offers life, accident and health, supplemental hospital and cancer insurance products.
 The Company was founded in 1947 and is based in Elba, Alabama.
 Additional information about the Company, including additional details of recent financial results, can be found on our website: www.nationalsecuritygroup.com.